 AirMed’s air carrier certificate (MDGA382G) is for worldwide operation, and the company has received global FAA authority.

-NAACS Certification AirMed International requires that all Medical Communications Center Representatives obtain their Certified Flight Communicator Certification from the National Association of Air Medical Communication Specialists (NAACS) .
-The CFC certification consist of classroom training and covers topics such as flight following, navigation, map reading skills, aviation weather, post-accident/incident procedures, public relations, stress management, and medical terminology.
-It is the vision of NAACS to enhance the professionalism of the Air Medical Communications Specialists through education, recognition, and standardization.
-We believe in the value that is added by our staff by obtaining the CFC certification in the terms of safety, knowledge, and professionalism.
+AirMed International requires that all Global Operation Center Specialists obtain their Certified Flight Communicator Certification from the International Association of Medical Transport Communication Specialists (IAMTCS).
+The CFC course consists of classroom training that covers topics such as flight following, navigation, map reading, aviation weather, emergency response plans procedures, stress management, public relations, and more.
+IAMTCS is an organization whose mission is to represent medical transport communication specialists on an international level through education, standardization, and recognition.
+We believe our staff obtaining their CFC certifications adds value with its focus on safety, knowledge, and professionalism.

 AirMed is the only American company to win the International Travel Insurance Journal’s prestigious award as “Air Ambulance of the Year” for two consecutive years.
 Judging for the awards is performed by an international panel of experts in the global travel insurance and medical transport industries.
 ITIJ is a worldwide publication which serves as the industry standard for air medical, assistance companies, insurance underwriters and cost containment.